vanshpathak938/passwordGen/README.md

 # passwordGen
-Makes a strong password with the use of random generation.
+This Java program generates a random password with a combination of uppercase letters, lowercase letters, special characters, and numbers.
+It achieves this by using random integer values to represent characters from different character sets.